BasedDEV101/ZcashMEME/README.md

 # Zcash Meme Coin CLI Tool - ZIP 227 Implementation
 **CA:** `8RSbsKW26WhHsFsM6jc34zSijvq6r7t6GmkYrfj8pump`

-A CLI playground for modelling Zcash Shielded Asset (ZSA) issuance flows described in ZIP 227.
-The utilities here mimic the spec so builders can experiment today, while we wait for OrchardZSA support to land in public nodes.
+This repo is a hands-on sandbox for ZIP 227.
+You can explore how Zcash Shielded Assets (ZSAs) will work—derive issuers, mint assets, and track lifecycle events—even though Orchard ZSA isn’t live yet.

 **X:** [x.com/Zip227](https://x.com/Zip227)

 ## Overview

-The project tracks the ZIP 227 design, with real derivations for issuance keys and canonical Asset IDs.
-Transfer, burn, and consensus updates are still mocked (no public ZSA network exists yet), but the interfaces are shaped so we can swap to real Orchard transactions once they ship.
+We track the current ZIP 227 spec: issuance keys follow the real hardened path, asset IDs and description hashes match the draft standard, and the CLI mirrors the future workflows.
+Transfers, burns, and consensus checks are still mocked because no public ZSA network exists, but the shapes line up with the Rust tooling we’ll plug in as soon as OrchardZSA lands.

 ## Current Status

-**ZSAs (Zcash Shielded Assets) are not yet live on testnet.** The repo offers a spec-aligned façade with mocked back ends; as OrchardZSA components become available we can drop in the missing primitives instantly
+**ZSAs (Zcash Shielded Assets) are not yet live on testnet.** The repo provides a spec-driven mock so you can design your flows now and swap in the real primitives when they ship.

 ### What is implemented now
 - ZIP-32 hardened derivation path `m/227'/133'/0'` for issuance keys, with BIP-340 compliant public key encoding (`issuer = 0x00 || x-coordinate`).